 Listed below are books I’ve personally read in full (or at least partially) and highly recommend as valuable resources.
-I will gradually be updating this list over the next few weeks.
-(3/12/17)
+I update this list at least once a month.
+Updated (7/15/17)

 The Selfish Gene is iconic for being the book that coined the term meme.
 Dawkins explains memes as ideas, behaviors, or styles that spread from person to person within a culture.
 Memes are analogous to the genes of our biology in that they self-replicate, mutate, and respond to selective pressures.
 This book not only helped me better understand the concept of evolution, but also how interesting cultural phenomena come to be the way that they are.
 In addition, The Selfish Gene provides fascinating ideas on how altruism and cooperation could have arisen in a ruthless and selfish world.
 The Selfish Gene is my favorite book from Dawkins and my all time favorite book on the evolutionary process.

 The Wealth of Nations is required reading for any inquiring mind to the field of economics.
 Despite being written in 1776, The Wealth of Nations touches upon broad topics such as the division of labor, productivity, and free markets which ultimately helped accelerate the beginnings of the Industrial Revolution.
 While not all of Smiths’ ideas are still accepted today, many of them are fundamental to grasping the concept of markets and how they function within society.
 This book is an intellectual masterpiece that is often misinterpreted in the teachings of neo-liberal economics while at the same time not recognized enough by leftists for its valuable historical insight into the market economy.